slumdogmilz/TKH_Modules/README.md

 # TKH_Modules
-mods if the tkh variety
+mods of the tkh variety